emnify/product-docs/docs/service-desc/network-security-services.md

 Customers can also configure to use their own DNS, no matter if it is a public or a private one.
 The DNS settings can be changed in the [emnify Portal](https://portal.emnify.com/) → [**Device Policies**](https://portal.emnify.com/device-policies) → **New service policy** → **More options**

-Utilizing a private DNS server which is not reachable via the public Internet requires to set up a private network with the machine or a network where the private DNS server is located.
+Utilizing a private DNS server which is not reachable via the public internet requires to set up a private network with the machine or a network where the private DNS server is located.
 This can be done using Cloud Connect either with Amazon Transit Gateway or IPsec.
 A tutorial on how to set up a DNS firewall based on a private DNS using Amazon Route 53 is available [here](https://www.emnify.com/en/developer-hub/dns-filtering).